timmo-nhn/XcaDocumentSource.Docs/pjd.xcadocumentsource.md

     [Document]                          [1..*]
 ```

-*Cardinality of RetrieveDocumentSetRequest*
+*Cardinality of ProvideAndRegisterDocumentSetRequest*

 More on [ITI-41 - profiles.ihe.net ↗](https://profiles.ihe.net/ITI/TF/Volume2/ITI-41.html)

 ### ITI-42 Register Document Set.b
 Register Document Set is used to upload metadata to the **Document Registry**.
-A `<RegisterDocumentSetRequest>` is provided, containing the items to be added to the Registry.
+A `<RegisterDocumentSetRequest>` is provided, containing the items to be added to the Registry. **Similar to ITI-41**, the metadata or associated resources for a patient is provided, **however**, in this case, **no actual document is provided**.
+This might be because the document already exists elsewhere or because only registering metadata is appropriate.

 | Property  | Description |
 |---|---|